ZKBitcoinToken/Testnet_Paymaster_Miner_zkBitcoin_Windows/README.md

 3) Run '_zkBitcoin Miner including PayMaster.bat' file in this directory to run miner + Paymaster, may need to run it twice for setup to work!
-3b) Run '_zkBitcoin Miner Start.bat' file in this directory to run normal miner
+3b) Run '_zkBitcoin Miner Start no PayMaster.bat' file in this directory to run normal miner with no paymaster!
+###  may need to run the .bat twice for setup to work!

 ### Notes